quickintegrate/docs/docs/Core Development/Property Config/Connection Properties/DataSource FTP.md

 1) Click On the Connection Properties
 2) Select the DataSource Type from drop down
 3) Provide the Credentials
-4) Click on Submit to save the Crediantials
+4) Click on Submit to save the Credentials
 5) On the left side of the palette, you'll find the Configured Properties ready to be utilized within your API.

 <img src={useBaseUrl('/img/Core Development/Connection properties/FTP.png')} />;